cyverse-archive/Panopticon/README.markdown

 A basic monitoring system for Condor.
 It alternates between calling condor_q and condor_history and updates the OSM with any analysis state changes that it detects.

 Panopticon assumes that it is running as a user that can run the condor_q and condor_history commands.
+Additionally, Panopticon requires that Porklock be installed on the same box.

 #Configuration Template